Sherlock: The Game Is Now | Immersive Escape Room

 Last Updated: 4th February 2019

-You’re going to want to know Watson this month.
+You’re going to want to know Watson in Shepherd’s Bush.

 Because the creators behind the cult TV show, Steven Moffat and Mark Gatiss, have teamed up with escape room aficionados Time Run (whose previous escapades have involved shifting chronological periods; mysterious arcane forces and a robotic assistant named Babbage) to create a fully interactive, Sherlock-themed immersive adventure.